Gurobi/gurobi-optimods/docs/source/contributing.rst

 Contributing to OptiMods
 ========================

-We welcome contributions: bug fixes, doc corrections, extensions to existing mods, or development of new mods.
-This page describes general development principles to adhere to when contributing.
+We welcome contributions from the commumnity: bug fixes, doc corrections, extensions to existing mods, or development of new mods.
+This page describes conventions to follow when contributing, and the development process we follow for the project, which is applicable to all contributors.
+For guidelines on proposing and implementing new mods, see :doc:`adding`.
+For discussion on extending existing mods, see :doc:`extending`.

 Coding Standards
 ----------------